 Rallying organizational and technical experience to drive job growth and promote clean tech.
+We believe in economic empowerment and the politically transformative potential of distributed energy generation as a key driver for ensuring the long-term resilience of neglected communities.

 Abdishakur is currently pursuing a Master of Engineering Management (MEM) from Gollis University.
 He earned certificates in Electronic Information Engineering and Mandarin Chinese from Huazhong University of Science and Technology in Wuhan, China and a BA in Finance from Abaarso Tech University in Hargeisa, Somaliland.
 He speaks English, Somali, Arabic, and Chinese.

-Nigel received a BA from Amherst College, where he studied the material science and system design of photovoltaics and polymer electrolyte membrane fuel cells.
+Nigel received a BA from Amherst College, where he studied the materials science and system design of photovoltaics and polymer electrolyte membrane fuel cells.
 He is an Echoing Green Fellow and a recipient of the Harold Grinspoon Entrepreneurship Award.

 He has consulted on and directed socio-environmental and sanitation projects in Brazil and Angola.
 Between 2010 and 2012, he worked for the United Nations Food and Agriculture Organization (FAO), initially serving in Cambodia, and most recently at the FAO headquarters in Italy.